JorisChau/gslnls/README.md

 ### System requirements

-When installing the R-package from source, verify that GSL is installed on the system, e.g. on Ubuntu/Debian Linux:
+When installing the R-package from source, verify that GSL (\>= 2.2) is installed on the system, e.g. on Ubuntu/Debian Linux:

     gsl-config --version

-If GSL is not found on the system, install GSL from a pre-compiled binary package (see the examples below) or install GSL from source by downloading the latest stable release (<https://www.gnu.org/software/gsl/>) and following the installation instructions in the included README and INSTALL files.
-Note: pre-compiled binary packages are included in most GNU/Linux distributions.
+If GSL (\>= 2.2) is not available on the system, install GSL from a pre-compiled binary package (see the examples below) or install GSL from source by downloading the latest stable release (<https://www.gnu.org/software/gsl/>) and following the installation instructions in the included README and INSTALL files.

 #### GSL installation examples